arnolddenzil/arnolddenzil/README.md

 - 👋 Hi, I’m @arnolddenzil
-- 👀 I’m interested in Python codding
-- 🌱 I’m currently learning Python 3.9
+- 👀 I am a software dev
+- 😀 Since you r here....check out my repo
+-
 <!---
 arnolddenzil/arnolddenzil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.